 This course uses all or some of the Microsoft Office Suite of programs.
 The students must use a current version of Microsoft Windows on a compatible computer in order to successfully complete the course.

-Prerequisite: Satisfactory evidence of entry level writing/reading skills based on assessment testing scores, and/or completion of the developmental English program with a minimum grade of C. Transferable
+Prerequisite: Satisfactory evidence of entry level writing/reading skills based on assessment testing scores, and/or completion of the

 ECO-0212 Introduction to Microeconomics